Yevgeny Tarle: Post-exile

-The same year brought a radical change in Soviet historiography: A critical approach toward the 1812 campaign was no longer permitted.
-At this point, Tarle was subjected to strong criticism among the society of historians all around the world. Émigré historians in the United States and historians in Europe wrote about Tarle soon after he completed a second book on the same theme in the history of the 1812 war.
-He prepared his new work in a comparatively shorter time and published it in 1938 under the title Napoleon’s Invasion of Russia, 1812.
+The same year brought a change to Soviet historiography: a critical approach toward the 1812 campaign was no longer permitted.
+Tarle prepared a new work in a comparatively shorter time and published it in 1938 under the title Napoleon’s Invasion of Russia, 1812.
 This book was translated into English and published in Great Britain in 1942.
 In his new book, Tarle mixed Marxist ideology and Russian nationalism.
-This time, the war of 1812 was not presented as unexceptional as other wars of Napoleon.
-The war with Russia was "more frankly imperialistic than any other of Napoleon’s wars; it was more directly dictated by the interests of the French upper-middle class".
-The "principal theme of Tarle’s new work was his glorification of the heroism exhibited by the Russian people and the wise conduct of the campaign by the Russian commanders in general and by Kutuzov in particular".
-In his work of 1938, a strong emphasis was placed on Russian patriotism.
+This time, the War of 1812 was not presented as unexceptional, and a strong emphasis was placed on Russian patriotism.

 Post-World War II

-Tarle spent the Great Patriotic War in evacuation in Kazan.
-From 1941 to 1943 he worked as a professor at the historico-philological department of the Vladimir Ulyanov-Lenin Kazan State University.
-From 1942 on, he was also a member of the Extraordinary State Commission that investigated Nazi war crimes.
+Tarle spent the Great Patriotic War in Kazan.
+From 1941 to 1943, he worked as a professor in the historico-philological department of the Vladimir Ulyanov-Lenin Kazan State University.
+Beginning in 1942, he was also a member of the Extraordinary State Commission that investigated Nazi war crimes.

-In the post-war period, Tarle's 1938 book was subjected to severe and intemperate criticism, as Soviet historical writing was affected by the "theory of the counteroffensive".
-According to Erickson, the two important trends conflicting with the views of Tarle were "the campaign against the ‘cosmopolitanism’ ... and Stalin’s glorification of himself as a military genius".

-In 1951, Bolshevik published an article written by the director of the War Museum in Borodino Sergey Kozhukhov.
-Tarle was accused of having made use of foreign sources to the detriment of those of Russian origin, of having emphasized the passive character of Kutuzov's maneuvers and of having claimed that Kutuzov was continuing the tactics of the Barclay de Tolly.
-In addition, Tarle was attacked for having failed to evaluate the Battle of Borodino as a clear-cut Russian victory, for having stated that Moscow was burned by the Russians themselves and for having assigned too much significance to the expanses of Russia, cold and hunger as factors in the defeat of the French army.
+In 1951, Bolshevik published an article written by Sergey Kozhukhov, the director of the War Museum in Borodino.
+Tarle was accused of using foreign sources to the detriment of Russian ones, emphasizing the passive character of Kutuzov's maneuvers, and claiming that Kutuzov was continuing the tactics of Barclay de Tolly.
+In addition, Tarle was attacked for failing to evaluate the Battle of Borodino as a clear-cut Russian victory, stating that Moscow was burned by the Russians themselves, and assigning too much significance to the expanses of Russia, with cold and hunger being key factors in the defeat of the French army.
 According to Kozhukhov, Napoleon's Invasion of Russia, 1812, indicated the influence of bourgeois historiography.
 Tarle had not been sufficiently critical of "aristocratic-bourgeois" historians and had distorted the history of the "Fatherland War".